-I enlisted in the US Air Force in 1960 when I was a freshman student in medical school, with the understanding that I would go on active duty when my medical training was completed.
-I was commissioned as a 2nd Lieutenant and the further I progressed in training, the Air Force promoted me in rank.
-At the completion of surgical training, I had been promoted to Captain, and when I finally received my orders to serve in 1969, I was promoted to the rank of Major.
+I enlisted in the US Air Force in 1960 when I was a freshman student in medical school with the understanding I would go on active duty when my medical training was completed.
+I was commissioned as a 2nd Lieutenant, and the further I progressed in training the Air Force promoted me in rank.
+At the completion of surgical training I had been promoted to Captain, and when I finally received my orders to serve in 1969, I was promoted to the rank of Major.

-Our training consisted of mostly classroom lectures on military history, military protocol and our particular military and medical responsibilities both in the US and in the war zone.
-Every morning before classes, we were taken to a practice ground and taught how to align and take marching orders.
+Our training consisted of mostly classroom lectures on military history, military protocol and our particular medical responsibilities both in the US and in the war zone.
+Every morning before classes we were taken to a practice ground and taught how to align and take marching orders.
 We practiced marching for at least an hour each day.
 My ROTC experience was most valuable for this part of our training.
-These 3 weeks occurred during the month of August, and the Texas sun made for a very hot hour of marching even though we began at 8 AM.
-The culmination of all of this training on the practice grounds was to occur on our last day, and was to be a grand march around the formal base parade grounds past an official reviewing stand of high-ranking officers of the base.
+These 3 weeks were during the month of August, and the Texas sun made for a very hot hour of marching even though we began at 8 AM.
+The culmination of all of this training on the practice grounds was to occur on our last day there.
+There was to be a grand march around the formal base parade grounds past an official reviewing stand of high-ranking officers of the base.

 The parade and review was to begin at 9 AM, and we were ordered to gather at 8:45 in order to get properly aligned and prepared.
 We were to align behind the official marching band of the base, which consisted of approximately one hundred band members.
 It was going to be an impressive show for the dignitaries of the base watching the band of one hundred followed by three hundred marching doctors!
 The commander for our marching group was selected not for his marching skills, but because he was the tallest doctor among the Majors.
 There were approximately seventy-five Majors and the remainder were Captains.
 There was one Major taller than I, and I was greatly relieved he was one inch taller.
 He had no experience in commanding marching men except for one practice run the previous day.